Esri/http-post-sender/README.md

     -	username – Used only if authenticationArcGIS is true.
 The username for generating a token.
     -	password – Used only if authenticationArcGIS is true.
 The password for generating a token.
     -	fileUrl – Enter the URL to the simulation delimited file containing the data to be sent between the empty quotes for the value of fileUrl.
 If using our sample file, set this value to “https://a4iot-test-data.s3.us-west-2.amazonaws.com/point/Charlotte_Simulations/57Buses_in_CharlotteNC.csv”.
-    -	hasHeaderRow – True if the simulation csv file has a header row of field names, false if not.
+    -	hasHeaderRow – True if the simulation file has a header row of field names, false if not.
 If using our sample csv file, set this value to “true”.
     -	fieldDelimiter – the delimiter between fields in the simulation file.
 If using our sample csv file, set this value to “,”.
     -   convertToJson - True to convert the delimited records to JSON, false to leave them in delimited format.
     -	numLinesPerBatch – Enter the number of lines to send with each batch.
 The app will read this number of lines from the simulation csv file, bundle them into a batch of events and send them to the REST endpoint all at once.
 Then it will read the next set of lines into a batch, send them and repeat until the end of the simulation file is reached and all lines have been sent.
 You might set this value to be equal to the number of unique track ids in your data or use it in conjunction with the sendInterval to simply control the rate of events into your REST endpoint.
 If using our sample csv file, there are 57 unique track ids.